Wildsong/geoserver-compose/README.md

 * PL/python3 procedural language
 * pgadmin to administer PostgreSQL

-### Reverse proxy no longer included

-I used to include nginx in this bundle as a reverse proxy but I moved it to a separate project because I needed to proxy other dockers on the same server, so now the proxy is separate from geoserver.
-It's called docker-proxy and it's in a github repository.
-It's at https://github.com:brian32768/docker-proxy.git It works quite well, including full support for Let's Encrypt certificates.
+I used to include an Nginx-based proxy in this bundle, now I use a separate one, based on Caddy.

 ### Some plugins for GeoServer are installed